camunda/camunda-docs-manual/content/introduction/telemetry.md

 ### Limitations in Collected Information

-In certain scenarios, some of the information will not be retrieved due to limitations of the implementation.
+In certain scenarios, some of the information will not be retrieved due to the limitations of the implementation.

-The application server information cannot be obtained in an embedded process engine setup where no web applications (e.g. Tasklist, Cockpit, REST application) are not deployed and used.
+The application server information cannot be obtained in an embedded process engine setup where no web application (e.g. Tasklist, Cockpit, REST application) is deployed and used.

-## Toggle telemetry
+## How to enable telemetry

 ### Process Engine Configuration